There’s no getting around it: Skin rashes can be painful, annoying, worrisome, and sometimes embarrassing.

 How K Health Can Help

-It’s important to identify and understand what’s causing your rash so you know how to treat it.
 Did you know you can get affordable primary care with the K Health app?
-Download K to check your symptoms, explore conditions and treatments, and if needed text with a doctor in minutes for possible treatment.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Download K Health to check your symptoms, explore conditions and treatments, and if needed text with a provider in minutes.
+K Health’s AI-powered app is based on 20 years of clinical data.